 Shengzhi was born in China and is a native speaker of Mandarin Chinese.

-Shengzhi is admitted to practice in New York only, and is practicing pursuant to D.C.
+Shengzhi is admitted to practice law in New York only and is presently practicing pursuant to D.C.
 App.
-Rule 49(c)(8) under the direct supervision of Principals of the Firm who are licensed to practice in Washington, D.C.
+Rule 49(c)(8) and supervised by Principals of the Firm who are licensed to practice in Washington, D.C.